Starburst Galaxy

 Throughput and sizing #

-The average partition throughput from Kafka should be no more than 50% of the streaming ingest throughput capacity.
-This headroom is not required, but is often used to handle spikes and to backfill to prevent ingest lag.
+When determining sizing, Starburst recommends setting the pipe read throughput limit to more than 50% of the Kafka per partition throughput.
+This headroom is not required, but is often used to handle spikes, and to backfill to prevent ingest lag.

 Security #